KennethDoerflein/ESP32Clock/README.md

 - **Large Color Display**: A 4" 480x320 color IPS display provides a clear and vibrant user interface.
 - **Weather Forecast**: Accurate local weather data powered by Open-Meteo, including temperature, humidity, wind speed, rain chance, and current conditions.
+- **Offline Mode**: Operate the clock completely disconnected from Wi-Fi, disabling online services like NTP and weather.
 - **Web-Based Configuration**: A mobile-friendly web UI allows for easy setup and configuration without needing to re-flash the firmware.
 - **Dynamic Alarms**: Configure up to 20 alarms.
 Add, delete, and modify alarms directly from the web interface.
-- **Customizable UI**: Change display colors, flip the screen orientation, and toggle between 12/24-hour format and Celsius/Fahrenheit.
+- **Customizable UI**: Change display colors, flip the screen orientation, invert colors, and toggle between 12/24-hour format and Celsius/Fahrenheit.
 - **Page Management**: Enable, disable, and reorder display pages (Clock, Weather, Weather+Clock, Info) to suit your preference.
 - **WiFi & AP Mode**: Connects to your local WiFi network or starts its own Access Point (`Clock-Setup`) if credentials are not set.
 - **Automatic Time Sync**: An onboard Real-Time Clock (DS3231) with battery backup keeps accurate time, synchronized daily with NTP internet servers.
 - **Timezone Support**: Select your local timezone from a dropdown list.
-- **Temperature Sensors**: A BME280 sensor for ambient temperature and humidity, and a sensor within the DS3231 for time-drift compensation.
+- **Temperature Sensors & Calibration**: A BME280 sensor for ambient temperature and humidity, and a sensor within the DS3231 for time-drift compensation.
+Includes auto-calibration and manual compensation factors for enclosure heat.
 - **Smart Brightness Control**: The display backlight can be controlled manually via the web UI or set to an automatic day/night schedule.
 - **System Logging**: Integrated logging system with file rotation (`system.log`) and a live WebSocket-based log viewer in the web UI.
 - **Over-the-Air (OTA) Updates**: Update the clock's firmware directly from the web interface.